chen7897/Connect_Four_AI/README.md

 # Connect Four AI
 Chen Sabag
 ## Description
-This is a Connect Four game where the player can play against an AI.
-The AI will use different algorithms (Minimax, Genetic Algorithm, etc.) to play the game and improve over time.
+This is a Connect Four game with AI implementation.
+Players can compete against each other or against an AI.
+The project is built using Python and Pygame.

 ## Installation
 1. Clone the repository: `git clone https://github.com/chen7897/Connect_Four_AI`